SWORDIntel/SENTINEL/README.md

 A hardened, optimized, security-focused shell environment for advanced users, researchers, and security professionals, featuring intelligent context-aware assistance, comprehensive autocomplete, environment management, and cybersecurity capabilities.

-Based upon the work of https://github.com/gitdurandal/bashrc ,a different tool from a more civilized age.
+Based upon the work of https://github.com/gitdurandal/bashrc ,"A more elegant weapon of a civilized age".

 ## Table of Contents